-Our strongest recommendation right now is to come and chill at the villa at dramatically reduced prices.
+Our strongest recommendation right now is to come and chill at the villa.
 It’s really all about the sound of the sea, the extraordinary vistas, the continuous breeze, the hammocks, the pool, rum punch, a stroll to POZ’s for a relaxing meal…

 Dominica is an island of breathtaking natural beauty, as yet little impacted by tourism.
 One travel writer aptly characterized Dominica as “the last of the real Caribbean.”
 As a visitor, you can expect to be warmly received by Dominicans, who will take pride in sharing their glorious island with you.
 They know that what they have here is very special.